bhuvangolhar/Data-Structures-and-Algorithms/String/string_builder.md

-*Definition:*
+**Definition:**

 In Java, the **`StringBuilder`** class is a mutable (changeable) sequence of characters.
-Unlike the `String` class, which creates a new object every time its value changes, `StringBuilder` allows you to modify the same object without creating new ones in memory.
-It is part of the `java.lang` package and was introduced in *Java 5* as a faster, non-synchronized alternative to `StringBuffer`.
-StringBuilder in Java is a *mutable class* used to create and manipulate dynamic strings efficiently.
-It allows modifications such as append, insert, delete, and reverse without creating new string objects each time a change is made.
+Unlike the "String" class, which creates a new object every time its value changes, StringBuilder allows you to modify the same object without creating new ones in memory.
+It is part of the `java.lang` package and was introduced in *Java 5* as a faster, non-synchronized alternative to "StringBuffer".
+StringBuilder in Java is a mutable class used to create and manipulate dynamic strings efficiently.
+It allows modifications such as append, insert, delete and reverse without creating new string objects each time a change is made.

 **Key Features:**

 1) **Mutable -** Contents can be changed after creation.
 2) **Faster than String and StringBuffer** (when not used in multithreading).
 3) **Not thread-safe -** It is not synchronized, meaning multiple threads can cause conflicts if they access the same object simultaneously.
 4) **Stored in Heap Memory -** Unlike string literals stored in the String Constant Pool.

 **Syntax:**